Who is Succession‘s Number One Boy? (My Version of Those “Every Succession Character, Ranked” Articles)

 And as far as childish antics go, don’t forget that he’s one of two characters to wear a mascot suit at the theme park, but the only one to have smoked a joint before putting on the costume and subsequently vomited out of the mascot’s eye holes.

-Finally, Greg’s final act in season 2 is decidedly un-LAS-ish.
+Finally, Greg’s final act in season 2 is decidedly un-LAS-ish—as is his final act of Season 3.

-Most Large Adult Son Moment: A certain moments, Greg completely nails the large adult son meme.
+Most Large Adult Son Moment: At certain moments, Greg completely nails the large adult son meme.
 Vomiting out of the eyes of a mascot costume at a theme park owned by his great-uncle and subsequently moving to New York City to work for the large business owned by his great-uncle.
+Not knowing how to hire a lawyer or if he is even the person who gets to make that decision.
+Asking his grandpa for help hiring a lawyer and then firing that guy.

 Least Large Adult Son Moment: Conspiring with Kendall to bring down Logan Roy.